 How to Teach a 5-Year-Old to Read Music (Step by Step)

-Five is a wonderful age to start reading music — as long as you start where a five-year-old actually is: color, play, and song first; symbols later.
-Here's a simple, step-by-step path any parent can follow at home, no music background required.
+Five is a wonderful age to start reading music, as long as you start where a five-year-old actually is: color, play, and song first; symbols later.
+This guide walks through a simple, research-backed path any parent can follow at home, no music background required.

 Step 1: Start with color, not the staff